Mayuramrutiya/Github_demo/README.md

   * Use a branch to isolate development work without affecting other branches in the repository.
 Each repository has one default branch, and can have multiple other branches.
 [Click here for more information](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-and-deleting-branches-within-your-repository)
   * git checkout "Branch name"
 - How to create pull request?
   * A pull request is an event in Git where a contributor asks a maintainer of a Git repository to review code they want to merge into a project.
+[Click here for more information](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests)